 Strobe lighting is usually found in hideaway kits.
 These are usually installed in spaces around the headlights and taillights.

 A wig-wag system allows you to turn your headlights and taillights into an alternating flashing pattern.
 Generally a fairly quick install for a professional, this adds a neat warning lighting effect to your truck.

 Installing these on the rear of your truck or construction vehicle adds a little extra warning light power in an area often overlooked.

-With so many choices to choose from, it can be confusing.
+With so many choices of emergency light bars to choose from, it can be confusing.
 At this point, it’s necessary to consider the other factors mentioned above.

 The Situation Trucks Lights Will Be Used

 When we say emergency vehicle lights, most people think of police and fire.
 First responders are one of the biggest users of this type of lighting, but they aren’t the only ones.
-Many other careers use specialized truck lights including:
+Many other careers use specialized truck lights, such as a strobe light bar for truck, including: